-Asian stocks rise as China-US trade, Brexit fears recede
+Global markets mostly higher ahead of data-heavy week

-BEIJING (AP) — Asian stock markets followed Wall Street higher Monday as investors looked ahead to a crowded week of corporate earnings, a possible U.S. interest rate cut and other potentially market-moving events.
+BEIJING (AP) — Global stock markets rose Monday as investors looked ahead to a crowded week of corporate earnings, a possible U.S. interest rate cut and other potentially market-moving events.

-Benchmarks in Shanghai, Tokyo and Hong Kong all rose as fears about U.S.-Chinese trade tension and Brexit receded.
+Frankfurt, Shanghai and Tokyo advanced while London opened lower as fears about U.S.-Chinese trade tension and Brexit receded.

-Markets shrugged off soft earnings from U.S. companies including Boeing and Caterpillar.
-Some 160 more companies are due to announce their earnings this week, including Alphabet, Apple, Facebook, General Electric and Exxon Mobil.
+Markets shrugged off soft earnings from Boeing, Caterpillar and other U.S. companies.
+Another 160 report this week, including Alphabet, Apple, Facebook, General Electric and Exxon Mobil.

-Investors are looking to the Federal Reserve for another U.S. interest rate cut this week.
+The Federal Reserve is expected to cut interest rates again.
 Central banks in Japan and Canada also are due to announce interest rate decisions.

-The U.S. Treasury is due to report which governments are deemed to manipulate their currencies to boost exports, a designation that can trigger penalties.
+The U.S. Treasury is due to report which governments it deems are manipulating their currencies to boost exports, a designation that can trigger penalties.
 A watch list issued in May included China, Japan and Germany.

-This will be “one of the most substantial data and event risk weeks of the year,” said Jeffrey Halley of Oanda in a report.
+This will be “one of the most substantial data and event risk weeks of the year,” Jeffrey Halley of Oanda said in a report.
 “Stock markets and energy will likely be punished should earnings or data from the U.S. or China disappoint.”

 The S&P 500 rose 0.4% to 3,022.55 and the Dow Jones Industrial Average gained 0.6% to 26,958.06.
 The Nasdaq climbed 0.7% to 8,243.12.